ryscher/old-vagrant-dryad/README.md

 5. Rebuild SOLR indexes /home/vagrant/bin/build_indexes.sh
 ```

-After the first build/install process, you'll only need to run build, deploy, and startup.
+After the first build/install process, you'll only need to run redeploy_dryad.sh

 To create an administrative user for the local Dryad instance, run the following command after
 Dryad has been deployed: